 The Community Development Block Grant (CDBG) Commission is charged with the oversight of the County's administration of the federal Housing and Urban Development (HUD) funded Community Development Block Grant (CDBG) program and HOME Investment Partnerships (HOME) program.
 Per County Ordinance 15.40, the CDBG Commission's duties include:

-The CDBG Commission usually meets on the fourth (4th) Tuesday of each month, unless there is a conflict with a religious holiday or County Board meeting.
+The CDBG Commission usually meets on the first (1st) Tuesday of each month, unless there is a conflict with a religious holiday or County Board meeting.
 Meeting agendas are publicly noticed and meetings are open to the public.

 For a listing of meeting minutes and agendas please visit the Dane County Legislative Information Center page.